The 20 Best Knobloch Syndrome Doctors Near Me

 English

-Elias Traboulsi is an Ophthalmologist in Cleveland, Ohio.
+Elias Traboulsi is an Ophthalmologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 44 years.
 Dr. Traboulsi is rated as a Distinguished provider by MediFind in the treatment of Knobloch Syndrome.
-His top areas of expertise are Stargardt Macular Degeneration, Leber Congenital Amaurosis, Retinopathy Pigmentary Mental Retardation, Cataract Removal, and Vitrectomy.
+He is also highly rated in 63 other conditions, according to our data.
+His clinical expertise encompasses Stargardt Macular Degeneration, Retinopathy Pigmentary Mental Retardation, Leber Congenital Amaurosis, Cataract Removal, and Vitrectomy.

 What is the definition of Knobloch Syndrome?